Buccal Fat Removal

 You and your surgeon will also discuss the types of anaesthesia that can be used for the procedure and decide which is right for you.

-Buccal Fat Reduction is most often performed as a day case using local anaesthesia coupled with sedation or a general anaesthetic.
+Buccal Fat Removal is most often performed as a day case using local anaesthesia coupled with sedation or a general anaesthetic.
 After injecting a solution of Lidocaine, epinephrine and saline to numb the area and limit bleeding, your surgeon will make a small (2-4 cm long) incision between your cheek and gums near your second molar from the back.
 He will then press on the outside of your cheek to make the buccal fat protrude through the incision so he can tease it out a little at a time with surgical forceps.
-Once an adequate amount has been removed he will close the incision, most often with dis-solvable sutures.
+Once an adequate amount has been removed he will close the incision, most often with dissolvable sutures.

-After your Buccal Fat Reduction surgery
+After Your Buccal Fat Removal Surgery

 After your surgery you will need to sleep on two pillows to keep your head elevated for at least two weeks and take it easy for at least three.